The Circumstances & Situations of Life

 A. You create most of them yourself by your life style and the decisions you make and do not make.

-B. The decisions and actions of others in the world around us.
+B. The decisions and actions of others in the world around us often have an impact on us.

 C. God is capable of supernaturally originating some of them.